leomastoras/role_model_engineer/README.md

 * improve the overall story flow of the poem
 * enrich the vocabulary and eliminate duplicates
 * minimize or even eliminate ambiguous terms
+* fix the verb tenses (see verbs file for more details)
 * use russel conjugation correctly to spin every emotion to positive
 * add all role model values in the mix
 * try to bring every paragraph to STAR - Situation Task Action Result / 1 line for each